-Group: Digital Legal Trend in 2021: Consensus Decision Records Added to List: 2017 No Change Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a small effort to within twelve months, services within this group preserve materials in this group, detailed assessment is a would impact on people and requiring the application of proven priority sectors around the world. tools and techniques.
-1
+Group: Digital Legal Records Trend in 2021: Consensus Decision \rightarrow No change Added to List: 2017 Trend in 2022: Previously: Critically Endangered \rightarrow No change Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a small effort to within twelve months, services within this group preserve materials in this group, detailed assessment is a would impact on people and requiring the application of priority sectors around the world. proven tools and techniques. •